 insert into high_value_finished_orders select * from finished_orders where O_TOTALPRICE > 10000;

 In DataWorks, you can configure tasks to be triggered by time or dependency.
 You can also configure multiple tasks to be executed at a specified time based on specified dependencies.

-To run the finished_orders task at 02:00 every day, specify the parameter shown in the following figure.
+To run the finished_orders task at 02:00 every day.

-To run the high_value_finished_orders task after the finished_orders task is running normally, specify the time parameter shown in the following figure.
+To run the high_value_finished_orders task after the finished_orders task is running normally.

 - Task publish

 After you configure tasks, you can publish and maintain these tasks.
-For more information, see Deploy a node.
+For more information, see Deploy nodes.